apankrat/notes/fast-case-conversion/README.md

 block sequence.

 We can check how *just* appending or *just* prepending fares in comparison.
 We can also *prefer* either appending or prepending when both would yield the same improvement.

-We can also construct our block sequence out of *multiple parts*.
+We can construct our block sequence out of *multiple parts*.
 That is, our assembly loop will be making a choice between (1) adding a block to an existing part (2) merging two parts with a block or (3) starting yet another part.

-Then, once we have our sequence we can check if splitting it into two parts and swapping them would yield a better squish.
+Then, once we have our sequence we can check if splitting it into two parts and swapping them around would yield a better squish.

 Similarly, we can see if moving an item to another spot or swapping it with another item would increase a squish.